Skip to content

 VM Operating System

 1. Select the amount of Cores and set the Threads to 2 if your CPU supports HyperThreading like in the example below.
-We suggest you to add available Host-Cores minus 1 for your host system
+We suggest you to add available host system cores minus 1 for your host system

 2. Make sure to allocate enough RAM towards your VM with the Memory Size setting.